jrfnl/DirectoryWalker/README.md

 Results are cached for best performance

-Please refer to the documentation in the [wiki](https://github.com/jrfnl/DirectoryWalker/wiki) for more information.
+Please refer to the [documentation](http://jrfnl.github.io/DirectoryWalker/) for more information.